CMCD1996/Portfolio/uaic.md

 * Increased female general membership by 58%.
 * Published 15 editions of the bulletin (approximately 20 pages each), a series opinion articles on finance-related topics.
 * Approved brokerage to create a fully functional Investment Fund.
 Additionally, we invested in four ASX/NZX equities.
-* Created the Women Engagement Initiative, complete with a Mentoring Programme with 15 mentors and a two-part speaker series.
+* Created the Women Engagement Initiative, complete with a Mentoring Programme and two-part speaker series.
 * Continued to run the Citi Global Markets Challenge.
 * Created the Jarden Stock Pitch Competition in partnership with Jarden to upskill members on valuing equities.
 * Created the Global From Day One Venture Capital Competition in partnership with Global From Day One to give students exposure to New Zealand’s Venture Capital and Technology ecosystems.